saranshbansal/learn-aws/NOTES_SERVERLESS.md

 Conditions:
   set of conditions

-Resources:
+Resources: # required
   set of resources

 Outputs:
   set of outputs
 ```

-**Resources**: Defines AWS resources used in your application (e.g., Lambda functions, API Gateway endpoints, DynamoDB tables).
+**AWSTemplateFormatVersion**: This specifies the AWS CloudFormation template version that the SAM template is based on.

+**Resources**: This is the most important section, where you define the AWS resources that make up your serverless application.
+This includes Lambda functions, API Gateway APIs, DynamoDB tables, and other resources.
+In AWS SAM templates the Resources section can contain a combination of AWS CloudFormation resources and AWS SAM resources.

-**Parameters**: Allows customization of your template by passing parameters during deployment (e.g., environment variables, resource names).
+**Parameters** (Opt): Allows customization of your template by passing parameters during deployment (e.g., environment variables, resource names).

-**Outputs**: Provides information about your deployed resources (e.g., API endpoint URL) that can be used by other AWS services or users.

-**Mappings** (Opt): Optional section for specifying conditional values based on predefined keys (e.g., AMI IDs for different regions).

-**Conditions**: Allows you to define conditions that control whether certain resources are created or how they're configured based on input parameters or other conditions.

-**Transform**: Specifies transformations that AWS CloudFormation applies to the template, such as SAM transformations to expand SAM-specific syntax into standard CloudFormation syntax.
+**Outputs** (Opt): This section defines output values that can be returned after the application is deployed.
+These outputs can be used to reference resource attributes or other values.

+**Mappings** (Opt): This section is used to define reusable mappings of keys and values that can be referenced in other parts of the template.

+**Conditions** (Opt): This section defines conditions that can be used to control the creation of resources based on certain criteria.

+**Transform**: This declaration identifies an AWS CloudFormation template file as an AWS SAM template file.

+**Globals** (Opt but recommended): This section is **unique to SAM** and defines global settings that apply to all resources in the template, such as function memory size, timeout, or environment variables.

 **Metadata** (Opt): Optional section for adding additional information about your template or resources, such as descriptions or tags.